partho-dev/docker-K8s-EKS-ECS/eksctl-installation.md

 - Connect to the repo of brew using this for eksctl
 - `brew tap weaveworks/tap`

-- execute `eksctl` installation with the command
-- `brew install weaveworks/tap/eksctl`
+- execute `eksctl` installation with the command- `brew install weaveworks/tap/eksctl`

 - Check version - `eksctl version`